Aider-AI/aider/docs/llms.md

 ## Cohere

-Cohere offers *free* API access to their Command-R+ model, which works well with aider as a *very basic* coding assistant.
+Cohere offers *free* API access to their Command-R+ model with reasonably low rate limits.
+Command-R+ works well with aider as a *very basic* coding assistant.

 To work with Cohere's models, you need to provide your